THE PEOPLE OF THE STATE OF ILLINOIS, Aрpellee, v. LINDA L. CROW, Appellant.

 We consider first the People‘s argument that this court should abolish the alleged distinction between the standards of proof applicable in circumstantial evidence and direct evidence cases.
 We need not consider this argument for the reason that, in our opinion, the evidence is sufficient to sustain a finding that the facts and circumstances proved exclude every reasonable theory of innocence.

 The People argue that the evidence was not entirely circumstantial.
 They argue that the corpus delicti consists of two elements: the fact of death and the fact that the death was produced by the criminal agency of some person.
-It is the People's contention that the testimony of Dr. Neurnberger, that the decedent died from a gunshot wound which was not self-inflicted, was direct evidence of murder; and that this is sufficient direct evidence to obviate the giving of the second paragraph of instruction No. 3.02.
-They contend further that assuming, arguendo, that direct evidence of defendant's connection with the murder is essential to obviate the giving *533 of the second paragraph of 3.02, such evidence is found in the record.
-They argue that the testimony established that the murder weapon was purchased by defendant and that evidence, linking defendant with the weapon, constituted direct evidence of guilt.
-They cite the testimony that defendant had made statements that if she ever caught her husband with another woman she would shoot both him and her.
-They cite this statement and others attributable to her as evidence of her intent to commit murder.
-We do not agree that this is direct evidence.
-We conclude that the evidence in this cause is entirely circumstantial, and further consideration of the propriety of the circuit court's refusal to give the instruction must be on that basis.
+It is the People‘s contention that the testimony of Dr. Neurnberger, that the decedent died from a gunshot wound which was not self-inflicted, was direct evidence of murder; and that this is sufficient direct evidence to obviate the giving of the second paragraph of instruction No. 3.02.
+They contend further that assuming, arguendo, that direct evidence of defendant‘s connection with the murder is essential to obviate the giving

 We have examined the authorities cited by the People in support of their contention that statements made by the accused are direct evidence which justifies the refusal of the second paragraph of IPI Criminal 2d No. 3.02.
 (See People v.
 Allen (1984), 124 Ill.
 App.
 3d 710; People v.
 Spataro (1978), 67 Ill.
 App.
 3d 69.)
-These cases are clearly distinguishable in that in each case the statement attributed to the defendant placed him at the scene of the offense and in some manner involved him in it.
+These cases are clearly distinguishable in that in each case the statement attributed to the defendant placed him at the scene оf the offense and in some manner involved him in it.

 We consider next the People‘s contention that we should abolish the distinction between direct and circumstantial evidence for purposes of instructing the jury on the standard of proof in a criminal case.
 In People v.
 Evans (1981), 87 Ill.
 2d 77, the court said:

-"Circumstantial evidence is the proof of facts or circumstances which gives rise to a reasonable inference of other facts which tend to establish the guilt or innocence of a defendant.
-When the evidence finding defendant guilty is entirely circumstantial, the facts proved must be consistent with defendant's guilt and inconsistent with any reasonable hypothesis of innocence.
+“Circumstantial evidence is the proof of facts or circumstances which give rise to a reasonable inference of other facts which tend to establish the guilt or innocence of a defendant.
+When the evidence finding defendant guilty is entirely circumstantial, the facts proved must be consistent with defendant‘s guilt and inconsistent with any reasonable hypothesis of innocence.
 (People v.
 Rhodes (1981), 85 Ill.
 2d 241, 249; People v.
 Garrett (1975), 62 Ill.
-2d 151, *534 163; People v.
+2d 151, 163; People v.
 Branion (1970), 47 Ill.
 2d 70, 77; People v.
 Lewellen (1969), 43 Ill.
 2d 74, 78; People v.
 Benson (1960), 19 Ill.
 2d 50, 61.)
-In this case the trial court, over objection of Dorris, failed to include the second paragraph of Illinois Pattern Jury Instruction (IPI), Criminal, No. 3.02 (1968), which states:
+In this case the trial court, over objection of Dorris, failed tо include the second paragraph of Illinois Pattern Jury Instruction (IPI), Criminal, No. 3.02 (1968), which states:

-`You should not find the defendant guilty unless the facts and circumstances proved exclude every reasonable theory of innocence.'
+‘You should not find the defendant guilty unless the facts and circumstances proved exclude every reasonable theory of innocence.’
 (Emphasis added.)

 This paragraph should be given when the proof of guilt, as to each element of the offense, is circumstantial.”
 (87 Ill.
 2d 77, 83.)